-San Francisco, CA (March 2, 2016) Kindred Biosciences, Inc. (NASDAQ: KIN), a biopharmaceutical company focused on saving and improving the lives of pets, today announced financial results for the fourth quarter and full year ended December 31, 2015.
+San Francisco, CA (March 1, 2017) Kindred Biosciences, Inc. (NASDAQ: KIN) (KindredBio), a biopharmaceutical company focused on saving and improving the lives of pets, today announced financial results for the fourth quarter and full year ended December 31, 2016.

 Development and Corporate Milestones

-Research and development expenses for the year ended December 31, 2015 were $19.4 million compared to $18.7 million in 2014.
-Stock-based compensation expense related to research and development was $1.9 million, versus $1.5 million in 2014.
-The $0.7 million year-over-year increase in research and development expenses was primarily due to higher payroll and related expenses as a result of increased headcount, additional expense associated with advancing biologics programs and higher stock-based compensation expense.
-The increase in expense was offset, in part, by lower field trial and material costs as the development of CereKin and AtoKin were discontinued and enrollment for the SentiKind program was completed in the second quarter of 2015.
-Consulting expenses were also lower.
+Research and development expenses for the year ended December 31, 2016 were $13.9 million compared to $19.4 million in 2015.
+Stock-based compensation expense related to research and development was $1.5 million, versus $1.9 million in 2015.
+The $5.5 million year-over-year decrease in research and development expenses was primarily due to lower payroll and related expenses following a reduction in headcount along with lower clinical trial costs and stock-based compensation expense.
+2015 expenses included pivotal field trial costs for SentiKind and Zimeta.

-General and administrative expenses for the year ended December 31, 2015 were $7.9 million compared to $8.5 million in 2014.
-General and administrative stock-based compensation expense was $2.3 million in 2015, versus $3.0 million in 2014.
-The $0.6 million decrease in general and administrative expenses was related to lower stock-based compensation expense, consulting and professional fees, marketing and corporate expenses.
-The decrease was offset in part by higher payroll and related expenses due to increased headcount as the Company continues to build its corporate infrastructure and other general business expenses.
+General and administrative expenses for the year ended December 31, 2016 were $8.3 million compared to $7.9 million in 2015.
+General and administrative stock-based compensation expense was $2.2 million in 2016, versus $2.3 million in 2015.
+The $0.4 million increase in general and administrative expenses was related to increased headcount including higher marketing and corporate expenses as the Company has initiated pre-launch activities and the build-out of a small commercial team.
+The increase was offset in part by lower consulting and professional fees, as well as reduced stock-based compensation expense.

-At December 31, 2015, KindredBio had $77.6 million in cash, cash equivalents and investments.
-Net cash used in operating activities for 2015 was approximately $22.8 million.
-The Company also invested approximately $1.0 million in capital expenditures for the build-out of its GMP biologics manufacturing facility.
+As of December 31, 2016, KindredBio had $57.8 million in cash, cash equivalents and investments.
+Net cash used in operating activities for 2016 was approximately $18.8 million.
+The Company also invested approximately $1.6 million in capital expenditures for the build-out of its GMP biologics manufacturing facility.

-With respect to spending in 2016, the Company plans to focus on its core pipeline and programs.
-Accordingly, for 2016 the Company expects to spend between $24 million and $26 million, excluding the impact of stock-based compensation expense and the impact of acquisitions, if any.
-The Company’s anticipated expenditures for 2016 include the development of the necessary regulatory and quality processes as KindredBio nears the filing of registration for its second lead product candidate, KIND-010, and preparing for the commercial launch of Zimeta.
-Additionally, the Company is addressing the necessary manufacturing requirements for possible commercialization in the following years.
+With respect to spending in 2017, the Company is preparing for the commercial launches of Mirataz and Zimeta, and will continue to spend on its core pipeline and programs.
+Accordingly, for 2017 the Company expects expenses of between $30 million and $32 million, excluding the impact of stock-based compensation expense and the impact of acquisitions, if any.
+The Company’s anticipated expenditures for 2017 include the build-out of a small commercial team, and preparations for distribution, commercial scale-up and manufacturing for Mirataz and Zimeta.
+Additionally, KindredBio plans to focus on the development of epoCat, KIND-014, KIND-015 and KIND-011, as well as the necessary manufacturing requirements for its biologics program.

 Webcast and Conference Call